Expand mobile version menu

 Extra Requirements

-Licensing requirements vary by state and by method of court reporting.
+Many states require court reporters and simultaneous captioners to be licensed or certified by a professional association.
+Licensing requirements vary by state and by method of reporting or captioning.
 The National Court Reporters Association (NCRA) offers certification for court reporters.
 Currently, about half of states accept or use the Registered Professional Reporter (RPR) certification in place of a state certification or licensing exam.
 Digital and voice reporters may obtain certification through the American Association of Electronic Reporters and Transcribers (AAERT), which offers the Certified Electronic Reporter (CER) and Certified Electronic Transcriber (CET) designations.
 Voice reporters also may obtain certification through the National Verbatim Reporters Association (NVRA).
 As with the RPR designation, some states with certification or licensing requirements will accept the NVRA designation in place of a state license.

 For additional information, visit these websites: